ikim025/ucr-cs100/textbook/using-bash/sed/README.md

 `sed` will create a copy of the "README.md" named "README.md.backup" before the changes are made.

 Sure, you could argue that the number of year numbers you would have to change wouldn&#39;t be SO big that you couldn&#39;t correct them by hand relatively quickly.
-But, I would say this is
-beside the point.
+But, we would say this is beside the point.
 The point is that while you are searching through your README looking for the incorrect year, you could be doing something more worthy of your attention.

 With that in mind, let&#39;s move on to the next example.